MaatheusGois/FirmataSwift/README.md

 ### Step 2

-Install the package in your project [Tutorial](https://www.ralfebert.de/ios/swift-package-manager-for-ios-projects/).
+Install this package in your project [Tutorial](https://www.ralfebert.de/ios/swift-package-manager-for-ios-projects/).

+Don't forget to change the URL for: https://github.com/MaatheusGois/SwiftFirmata

 ### Step 3

 Be Happy!

 ## Example: